sethukumaran/Layoffs-Data-Analysis-SQL-Python/README.md

 ## Conclusion
 The dataset is most useful when layoffs are analyzed across **scale, frequency, concentration, industry, geography, severity and persistence**.
 The project demonstrates a senior-analyst approach: quantify the business impact, separate frequency from severity, identify concentration, test relationships carefully, and explicitly document data limitations.

+## Dashboard

+With the help of Claude AI, integrated the data sources into Claude, a web-based dashboard created for the above project in a simple manner.
+Screenshots are attached with the repository.